 - Rebecca L. Gamby, M.S., 2014.
 Effect of deforestation and cultivation on mercury in soil.
 (Now, high school science teacher in OH)

 - Jaclyn E. Klaus, M.S., 2014.
-Net methylmercury production in two contrasting stream sediments and association accumulation and toxicity to periphyton.
-(Michigan DNR)
+Net methylmercury production in two contrasting stream sediments and association accumulation and toxicity to periphyton. (now, nursing student)

 - Sarah E. Harvey, M.S., 2014.
 Stability of methylmercury in water.
 (Now, at Ohio EPA)